grello-project/grello-backend/README.md

 # Schemas Used

-All data is stored using Mongo in the Backend of our Project
+All data is stored using MongoDB in the Backend of our Project

 -Category: The different naming conventions used for each container, whether it be for different project names, or to assign urgency ratings for unassigned tasks.